spruenke/nboot/index.md

 ## Installing the Package

 Currently, there is no version available on CRAN.
 To download and install the Package, make sure you have the latest versions of R, Rtools and devtools.
+If you are using a windows machine, please make sure Rtools is installed and up-to-date: [Rtools on CRAN](https://cran.r-project.org/bin/windows/Rtools/history.html)

 Install the package by using `devtools::install_github("spruenke/nboot")`.

-If you are using a windows machine, please make sure Rtools is installed and up-to-date: [Rtools on CRAN](https://cran.r-project.org/bin/windows/Rtools/history.html)
+##

-## Template content
+## Issues

-You can use the [editor on GitHub](https://github.com/spruenke/nboot/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+If you have any issue with the package or it's functions, please refer to me directly at twitter (@erin_hub)